Shawnee: 18th century

-Some Shawnee occupied areas in central Pennsylvania.
-Long without a chief, in 1714 they asked Carondawana, an Oneida war chief, to represent them to the Pennsylvania provincial council.
-About 1727, Carondawana and his wife, a prominent interpreter known as Madame Montour, settled at Otstonwakin, on the west bank at the confluence of Loyalsock Creek and the West Branch Susquehanna River.
+Some Shawnee occupied areas of central Pennsylvania.
+Having long been without a recognized chief, they requested in 1714 that Carondawana, an Oneida war chief, represent them before the Pennsylvania provincial council.
+Around 1727, Carondawana and his wife, a prominent interpreter known as Madame Montour, settled at Otstonwakin, located on the west bank at the confluence of Loyalsock Creek and the West Branch Susquehanna River.

-By 1730, European American settlers began to arrive in the Shenandoah Valley of Virginia, where the Shawnee predominated in the northern part of the valley.
-They were claimed as tributaries by the Haudenosaunee or Six Nations of the Iroquois to the north.
-The Iroquois had helped some of the Tuscarora people from North Carolina, who were also Iroquoian speaking and distant relations, to resettle in the vicinity of what is now Martinsburg, West Virginia.
-Most of the Tuscarora migrated to New York and settled near the Oneida people, becoming the sixth nation of the Iroquois Confederacy; they declared their migration finished in 1722.
-Also at this time, Seneca (an Iroquois nation) and Lenape war parties from the north often fought pitched battles with pursuing bands of Catawba from Virginia, who would overtake them in the Shawnee-inhabited regions of the Valley.
+By 1730, European American settlers had begun to arrive in the Shenandoah Valley of Virginia, where the Shawnee predominated in the northern portion of the valley.
+They were claimed as tributaries by the Haudenosaunee, or Six Nations of the Iroquois, to the north.
+The Iroquois assisted some of the Tuscarora people from North Carolina—who were also Iroquoian speakers and distant relations—in resettling near what is now Martinsburg, West Virginia.
+Most of the Tuscarora migrated to New York and settled near the Oneida, becoming the sixth nation of the Iroquois Confederacy; they declared their migration complete in 1722.
+During this same period, Seneca and Lenape war parties from the north frequently fought pitched battles with pursuing bands of Catawba from Virginia, who overtook them in Shawnee-inhabited regions of the valley.

-By the late 1730s, pressure from colonial expansion produced repeated conflicts.
-Shawnee communities were also impacted by the fur trade.
-While they gained arms and European goods, they also traded for rum or brandy, leading to serious social problems related to alcohol abuse by their members.
-Several Shawnee communities in the Province of Pennsylvania, led by Peter Chartier, a Métis trader, opposed the sale of alcohol in their communities.
-This resulted in a conflict with colonial Governor Patrick Gordon, who was under pressure from traders to allow rum and brandy in trade.
-Unable to protect themselves, in 1745, some 400 Shawnee migrated from Pennsylvania to Ohio, Kentucky, Alabama and Illinois, hoping to escape the traders' influence.
+By the late 1730s, increasing pressure from colonial expansion produced repeated conflicts.
+Shawnee communities were also affected by the expanding fur trade.
+While access to arms and European goods increased, the trade also introduced rum and brandy, contributing to serious social problems related to alcohol abuse.
+Several Shawnee communities in the Province of Pennsylvania, led by Peter Chartier, a Métis trader, opposed the sale of alcohol within their settlements.
+This opposition brought them into conflict with colonial governor Patrick Gordon, who faced pressure from traders to permit the sale of rum and brandy.
+Lacking effective protection, approximately 400 Shawnee migrated in 1745 from Pennsylvania to Ohio, Kentucky, Alabama, and Illinois in an effort to escape the traders' influence.